AdobeDocs/experience-manager-65.en/help/assets/invalidate-cdn-cache-dm-classic.md

 ---
-title: Invalidating your CDN cached content
+title: Invalidating the CDN cache by way of Dynamic Media Classic
-description: Invalidating your CDN (Content Delivery Network) cached content lets you quickly update assets that are delivered by Dynamic Media, instead of waiting for the cache to expire.
+description: Invalidating your CDN (Content Delivery Network) cached content lets you quickly update assets that are delivered by Dynamic Media Classic, instead of waiting for the cache to expire.
 uuid: 0fd88e31-9745-4c98-a245-9f5d0766cad4
 contentOwner: Rick Brough
 products: SG_EXPERIENCEMANAGER/6.5.5/ASSETS